openshift/ansible-service-broker/docs/auth.md

 **Note: When using OpenShift 3.6 the only option for authentication is Basic Auth.
 Basic Auth must be enabled to true.**

 ### Basic Auth
-The below section will focus on the imlementation of basic auth.
+The below section will focus on the implementation of basic auth.

 #### Configuration
 In order to use the broker with basic auth enabled, it needs to be enabled in the broker configuration.